adamsp/sudoku-solver/README.md

 At present, it doesn't work - I seem to have some sort of catastrophic bug in my logic where the results aren't being updated from the original input.
 Oops.

 ## Usage
+_Note_: Written for and tested on Python 2.7.

 ```
 git clone https://github.com/adamsp/sudoku-solver.git